-For smaller bodies we are allowed under the Audit Scotland Code of Practice to make a judgement on whether we deem it necessary to apply the full wider scope for the HITRANS given the nature of the HITRANS as an organisation taking into account the limited complexity of your arrangements involving income and expenditure.
-We have agreed that you will be treated as a smaller body under the Code.
+For smaller bodies we are allowed under the Audit Scotland Code of Practice to make a judgement on whether we deem it necessary to apply the full wider scope audit for SWESTRANS.
+Given the nature of the body as an organisation taking into account the limited complexity of your arrangements involving income and expenditure, we will be treat you as a smaller body under the Code.

-However, we will focus on financial sustainability considering your medium to longer term financial planning and future strategic direction.
+However, we will still focus on financial sustainability considering your medium to longer term financial planning as relevant to your future strategic direction.